Structure and Stability of the 1-Dimensional Mapper: Structure of the MultiNerve Mapper

-The following convergence result (which is in fact non-asymptotic) is a direct consequence of our previous results: \begin{cor} Suppose the granularity of the gomic~$\I$ is at most $\e$.
+\paragraph{Convergence of the signature.} The following convergence result (which is in fact non-asymptotic) is a direct consequence of our previous results: \begin{corollary} Suppose the granularity of the gomic~$\I$ is at most $\e$.
 Then,

 Thus, the features (branches, holes) of the Reeb graph that are missing in the MultiNerve Mapper have spans at most~$\e$.
-In particular, we have $d^\infty_{\mathrm{b}}(\Dg(\MMapper_f(X, \I)), \Dg(\tilde f))\leq \e/2$.
+In particular, we have $\distb(\Dg(\MMapper_f(X, \I)), \Dg(\tilde f))\leq \e/2$.
 Moreover, the two signatures become equal when $\e$ becomes smaller than the smallest vertical distance of the points of $\Dg(\tilde f)$ to the diagonal.
-Finally, $\MMapper_f(X, \I)$ and $\mathcal{C}(\Reeb_f(X))$ themselves become isomorphic up to one-step vertex splits and edge subdivisions (which are topologically trivial modifications) when $\e$ becomes smaller than the smallest absolute difference between distinct critical values of~$f$. \end{cor} Note that building the signature $\Dg(\MMapper_f(X, \I))$ requires computing the critical values of~$f$ exactly, which may not always be possible.
+Finally, $\MMapper_f(X, \I)$ and $\Reeb_f(X)$ themselves become isomorphic as combinatorial graphs up to one-step vertex splits and edge subdivisions (which are topologically trivial modifications) when $\e$ becomes smaller than the smallest absolute difference between distinct critical values of~$f$. \end{corollary} We show a similar convergence result in the functional distortion distance in Section~\ref{sec:stabdfd}.
+Note that building the signature $\Dg(\MMapper_f(X, \I))$ requires computing the critical values of~$f$ exactly, which may not always be possible.
 However, as for Reeb graphs, the signature can be approximated efficiently and with theoretical guarantees under mild sampling conditions using existing work on scalar fields analysis, as we will see in Section~\ref{sec:discrete}.